ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

 --- Yes we did manage to create an API in src/exam_project/api.py.
-We created a landing page where it is simply explained that the API allows you to go to /predict/{initials} and you can then type in the initials of any company in our test database and it returns the predicted sector and the correct sector.
-If the initials do not match, we print all available initials for the user.
+We created a landing page where it is simply explained that the API allows you to go to /predict/{ticker_code} and you can then type in the ticker_code of any company in our test database and it returns the predicted sector and the correct sector.
+If the ticker_code do not match, we print all available ticker_code for the user.
 As the inputs to the model are quite detailed and lengthy we found this to be the easiest solution.
 Another option could have been to let the user input all the necessary inputs like number of full-time employees of a specific firm through a frontend, and then run the model.
 We used ONNX to make the API lightweight and quick.---

 ### Question 24